Nagasaki45/digital-privacy-soundscape/report/report.md

 This cloud gradually gets darker and goes to the back to give space of the second part of the piece.

 The second part of the soundscape starts while the cloud of babbling sounds is still playing in the background.
-A narrator starts to talk with the first voice in the composition that mimic human behaviour well.
+A narrator starts to talk with the first voice in the composition that mimic human behaviour properly.
 The fact that the content of the narration is meaningless makes the experience mysterious and somewhat annoying.
 Than, the narrator is interrupted by another voice, and shortly after a group of more human sounding speakers join the intense conversation.
 During the second part of the piece there is exploration of different aspects of the artificially speech.